TechAshaVenkat/Asha-Venkat/README.md

    - Long pending NC's are reduced.
    -

-2. Company Name — IBM .Domain : ERP
+3. Company Name — IBM
+   - Domain : ERP
    - Role: SAP Security & ABAP
    - Summary: D.E Master Blenders 1753 is an international coffee and tea company, headquartered in the Netherlands.
 With sales of €2.7bn, our coffee and tea products are available in more than 45 countries and        70% of our revenue comes from markets where we have a No.1 or No.2 position.
    - Tech/Tools: SAP